Shashank-V-A/Zepto-Scraping/README.md

 A beginner-friendly Selenium-based web scraper for extracting product data from Zepto, specifically configured for **Whitefield, Bangalore (PIN: 560067)**.

-## 📋 Overview

-This scraper is designed for educational and MVP purposes.
-It extracts product information from Zepto's website, handling JavaScript rendering, lazy loading, and location-based product availability.

 ### What It Does

 1. **Launches Chrome browser** (visible by default for debugging)